cyrenthix/cyrenthix/README.md

 At the moment my main project is [Nurysium](https://dsc.gg/Nurysium), it uses my own ideas and experience such as the UI and Nurea authorization system to provide convenience and privacy for all users.

-Right now I am the only developer and do all the work on the project myself, so it takes a lot of time to develop, despite this it is completely free to use and its main goal is not to make a profit.

 ![NuryBackground](https://github.com/user-attachments/assets/80f0de3f-2e6b-41ca-a133-659995145523)

 ##### If you have any questions for me, you can always message me on Discord: @java.dll